+Our artists inspired us to change the way we look at trees and woods and how we relate to them in the environment through our 2018 Festival theme of Woods and Trees.
 Trees provide oxygen and store carbon, helping to slow down global warming.
 They provide habitats for wildlife – 500 species can live in a single old oak tree!
 They absorb pollutants and have therapeutic qualities too.
 Did you know that your heart rate and blood pressure will drop when you are surrounded by trees and your stress levels will go down?
 With 27% of the Wye Valley AONB covered in woodland, there are plenty of places to de-stress.
-Test the therapeutic benefits of trees by joining our forest gathering at Symonds Yat on 5th/6th May for a night time music and light installation by artist Jony Easterby.
+We tested the therapeutic benefits of trees at our forest gathering at Symonds Yat which included an amazing night time music and light installation by artist Jony Easterby.

 Why Woods & Trees?

 The Wye Valley Woodlands are internationally important for their conservation value.
 They define the lower Wye Valley and follow the River almost continuously for 30 miles.
 You could walk between Ross-on-Wye and Chepstow hardly leaving woodland, save for a couple of river crossings and a short, furtive traverse along tree-lined hedges.
 Meanwhile there are over 2,400 veteran trees recorded in the AONB.
 Through 2018 the impact of Chalara / Ash Dieback and other tree diseases may also be more noticeable.
 Therefore the Wye Valley River Festival is an opportunity to celebrate the significance of woods and trees in the nature, culture, landscape and life of the Wye Valley.